nuragic/party-parrot-web-component/README.md

 ## Install

+Run one of the following (depending on your package manager):

-`npm install party-parrot-web-component` or `yarn install party-parrot-web-component`.
+`npm install party-parrot-web-component --save`

+`yarn add party-parrot-web-component`

+`bower install party-parrot-web-component --save`

 ## Add